⚡️Visible Light Spectrum

 To understand light, you should be familiar with the electromagnetic spectrum.
 Humans see visible light.
 The spectrum varies in wavelength from 400nm to 700m, purple to red.
 Wavelength is the distance between two peaks or two troughs of a wave.
 Wavelength determines hue, the dimension of color.

 You should also be familiar with the term intensity, which is the amount of energy in light.
 For example, if something is really bright, it has a high light intensity; if something is really loud, it has a high sound intensity.
 Intensity is determined by the amplitude of a wave, which is the wave’s height.

 So, what are the other waves on the electromagnetic spectrum?
 Even though we cannot see these other waves, such as x-rays, other animals could see them.
 Interestingly enough, bees can see waves from 300-650nm, which means they can’t see the “color” red, but they can see UV rays.

 You may wonder why the word color is in quotes.
 Color is actually a mental construct—objects don’t actually have color.
 The way that waves reflect an object creates what we perceive as color—our brain gives the object color.

 Now we get down to the study of the 5 senses in-depth, beginning with sight!

 Image Courtesy of Myers AP Psychology Textbook - 2nd Edition

 1. First, light passes through the cornea, a thin tissue that protects the eye and bends light to provide focus.

 2. Next, light passes through the pupil, a small opening controlled by the iris.
-The iris is a colored muscle that constricts or dilates based on light intensity.
+The iris is a colored muscle that constricts (gets smaller) or dilates (gets larger) based on light intensity.
 The more light exposure, the more the pupil constricts.